Will the Lakers cover the spread vs. the Spurs? Promo Codes, Betting Trends, Records ATS

 Lakers Betting Records & Stats

-- Los Angeles and its opponents have gone over 230.5 combined points in 10 of 24 games this season.
+- In 10 games this season, Los Angeles and its opponents have scored more than 233.5 combined points.

-- The average total in Los Angeles' games this season is 226.2, 4.3 points fewer than this matchup's over/under.
+- Los Angeles has had an average of 226.8 points in its games this season, 6.7 fewer than this matchup's total.

-- Los Angeles has been the favorite in 16 games this season and won 12 (75%) of those contests.
+- Los Angeles has entered the game as favorites 17 times this season and won 13, or 76.5%, of those games.

-- Los Angeles has a record of 12-4, a 75% win rate, when it's favored by -115 or more by bookmakers this season.
+- Los Angeles has been at least a -275 moneyline favorite five times this season and won all of those games.

-- The sportsbooks' moneyline implies a 53.5% chance of a victory for the Lakers.
+- The oddsmakers' moneyline implies a 73.3% chance of a victory for the Lakers.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!